chenen3/yeager/README.md

 I wrote it as a hobby and made it as simple and efficient as possible for personal use.

 Features:
-- SOCKS5 and HTTP proxy
+- SOCKS and HTTP proxy
 - lightweight tunnel proxy
   - transport over gRPC or QUIC
   - secure by mutual TLS